An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Preliminaries

 \end{defn} We note that

 that

 and that

 We will need some other local contributions to the Von Mangoldt function to take into account splitting information.
 In particular we define: \begin{defn} Let $K/\Q$ be a Galois extension and $C\subset G = \Gal(K/\Q)$ a conjugacy class of the Galois group.
-Let the image of $C$ in $G^{ab}$ correspond via Global Class Field Theory to a coset $H$ of some subgroup of $(\Z/D_K\Z)^*$ for $D_K$ the discriminant of $K$.
+Let the image of $C$ in $G^{ab}$ correspond via Theorem \ref{CFTTheorem} to a coset $H$ of some subgroup of $(\Z/D_K\Z)^*$ for $D_K$ the discriminant of $K$.
 We define $\Lambda_{K,C}$ to be the arithmetic function:

 \end{defn} This accounts for the congruence conditions implied by $n$ being a prime with Artin symbol $C$. \begin{defn} Let $L$ be a number field.
-Consider the image of $\Gal(\bar{\Q}/L)$ in $\Gal(\bar{Q}/\Q)^{ab}$.
-By global class field theory, this corresponds to a subgroup $H_L$ of $(\Z/D_L\Z)^*$ for $D_L$ the discriminant of $L$.
+Let $L'$ be its maximal abelian subextension.
+By Theorem \ref{CFTTheorem}, this corresponds to a subgroup $H_L$ of $(\Z/D_L\Z)^*$ for $D_L$ the discriminant of $L$.
 Let

 \end{defn} $\Lambda_{L/\Q}$ accounts for the congruence conditions that are implied by being a norm from $L$ down to $\Q$.

 We are now prepared to define our approximations $F^\sharp$ and $G^\sharp$ to $F$ and $G$. \begin{defn} For $K/\Q$ Galois, $C$ a conjugacy class in $\Gal(K/\Q)$, and $z$ and $X$ positive real numbers, we define the generating function